Skip to content Skip to sidebar Skip to footer

 Planning in advance is essential for a smooth and enjoyable cherry blossom experience.
 Here’s what to keep in mind:

-• Check Bloom Forecasts: Cherry blossoms are fleeting and their timing varies by region.
+• Check Bloom Forecasts: Cherry blossoms are fleeting, and their timing varies by region.
 Websites and apps provide bloom predictions to help you sync your travel plans with peak blossom times.

 Hanami Etiquette